sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## GetNonEmployeeSource
+## Get a Non-Employee Source

 > NonEmployeeSource GetNonEmployeeSource(ctx, sourceId).Execute()

-Get a Non-Employee Source
+This gets a non-employee source.
+There are two contextual uses for the requested-for path parameter:
+  1. The user has the role context of `idn:nesr:read`, in which case he or she may request any source.
+  2. The current user is an account manager, in which case the user can only request sources that they own.

 ### Example